 Things are somewhat difficult just at present.
 I stumble, almost falling backwards and all I’m doing is making lunch, a toasted sandwich.
-It’s the price I’m paying for having the brain tumour removed and the subsequent and ongoing recovery of same.
-A small laugh ensues as I attempt an appalling demi-plié, followed by a snigger, as if to say, “it’s alright, we’ve been here before, we know how this goes, there is no need to trouble the Scorer.”
+It’s the price I’m paying for having the brain tumour removed and the subsequent and ongoing recovery.
+A small laugh ensues as I attempt an appalling demi-plié, followed by a snigger, as if to say, “it’s alright, we’ve been here before, we know how this goes.”

 So, as I recover from my reverse whirly gig and my brain tumour I can state as clearly as I need to, without the slightest hint at irony, for that would be an insult to us all, that I have nothing at all to complain about.
 I can do that reverse, almost falling on the floor, manoeuvre, stay upright, and complete the making of my lunch.

 The reason I don’t have anything to complain about is that I have discovered something at play here that stacks the cards in my favour.
 It’s my mental state.
 I’ve learned how to fight, unlike at school, where I’d no more fight than eat my mother’s corned beef.
 A different fight of course.
 Another school meme was to call someone mental if they showed the slightest predilection for alternative behaviour, and so it went, that I was called mental quite a bit.
 But now, that mental side has paid me back.
 My refusing to give in to the kind of lazy gods that dictated the life of the old bugger I delivered the newspapers to has transmogrified into a type of glorious manifestation of the beauty inherent in us humans, despite the rubbish cards that are, from time to time, dealt us.